llm-bible/llm-bible.github.io/_publications/sun2021multilingual.markdown

 bibkey: sun2021multilingual
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2109.05256"}
-tags: ['Training Techniques', 'Model Architecture', 'RAG', 'GPT', 'Pretraining Methods', 'BERT', 'Transformer', 'Pre-Training', 'Applications', 'Attention Mechanism']
+tags: ['Transformer', 'Pre-Training', 'GPT', 'Applications', 'RAG', 'Model Architecture', 'Training Techniques', 'Attention Mechanism', 'Pretraining Methods', 'BERT']
 ---
 Can pre-trained BERT for one language and GPT for another be glued together to translate texts?
 Self-supervised training using only monolingual data has